ImDanHan/ImDanHan/README.md

 # About me

-Hi, im Daniel Montresor.
+# Hi, im Daniel Montresor ✌
 I have been studying programming for 1 month, focusing on the Python language, particularly in backend development.
 Currently, I am participating in Vivo's bootcamp, where I am honing my skills and knowledge.
 My goal is to continually professionalize in this field, always seeking new opportunities for learning and growth in the technology sector. 😎

 # Social